BarclayII/AIMv6/lab4-physical-memory-allocation/tutorial4.markdown

       by software.
 2. Implement the TLB refill handler, and modify the trap initialization routine to take your TLB refill handler.
+3. Implement the TLB initializer function, and invoke it somewhere before TLB is being used.

+It's even better to have your TLB handler tested.

 ### MIPS64 variant